Landbay Partners Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This system facilitates the way you can prove to lender panels that you are, and can stay fully compliant with their instructions, with automatic updates on Landbay Partners’s changes.
-While utilising the software is not a prerequisite for Landbay Partners , demonstrating you can remain up to date with Landbay Partners’s Handbook requirements is a helpful support to your application to their lender panel and, more importantly, protect your firm’s panel standing.
+This software facilitates the way you can prove to lender panels that you are, and can stay fully compliant with their instructions, with notifications given on Landbay Partners’s changes.
+Notwithstanding that utilising the tool is not a condition for being on the Landbay Partners panel, demonstrating you can remain up to date with Landbay Partners’s Handbook requirements is a helpful support to your application to their lender panel and, more importantly, protect your firm’s panel standing.

-The system generates real-time alerts, automatically produces regulatory and CQS reports, and will improve your firm's efficiency.
-In addition it is simply to use, cost-effective and, for some firms, results in a PII saving.
+COMPLETIONmonitor generates real-time alerts, automatically produces COLP and CQS reports, and will improve your firm's efficiency.
+In addition it is user friendly, cost-effective and, for many firms, leads to a PII saving.

 Find a Law Firm approved by Landbay Partners